-The grey aluminum handles contains grooves that allows you to get a good grip.
+The grey aluminum handle contains grooves that allow you to get a good grip.
 Embedded in the quality grip is a glass breaker and bottle opener as an added bonus.
 There is a pocket clip to wear this knife on your belt or waist make this for an ideal EDC Knife.
-The lanyard hole lets you wear it around your neck, since the knife is only 4.5 inches in its folded state.
-Again at such an affordable price it is easy to see why so many people purchase the Tac Force AOF.
+The lanyard hole lets you wear it around your neck since the knife is only 4.5 inches in its folded state.
+Again at such an affordable price, it is easy to see why so many people purchase the Tac Force AOF.
 At the time of this review there are over 1,675 Reviews on Amazon, so you can see its’ popularity.
 Read Full Owner Reviews Here⇒

 Anytime you see a product is manufactured by Smith & Wesson, you know it will be of superior quality.
 The Smith & Wesson SWATMB Swat Medium Assisted Opening Knife a black-coated, stainless steel, drop point blade for extreme sharpness, as testified by many owners.
 Polished and classy, the blade has “Smith & Wesson SWAT” embossed on it.
 According to reviews, this knife is common among military and law enforcement officers.
 Tactical Knife Reviews Here.